MysteriousBits/dc-fb-webhook/README.md

 ### How to run
 - Install dependecies: `pip install -r requiremens.txt`
 - Configure the project in *config.py*.
 - Run `python main.py`

 And you are good to go!

+**Note:** The facebook scraper library needs facebook login cookies to get post datas.
+So you can only run it directly in your personal device.
+Though you can extract your cookies and host the script somewhere else, it isn't recommended unless the hosting environment is completely private and secure.